victoriamvu/Predicting-Transcription-Factor-Binding-Sites-Using-a-CNN/project_files/tests/README.md

 3. For training functions, create a new `test_train.py` file
 4. For evaluation functions, create a new `test_evaluate.py` file

-## Testing Guidelines

-When implementing tests:

-1. Use unittest assertions for validation
-2. Test edge cases and typical cases
-3. Use small, synthetic examples when possible
-4. Include docstrings explaining what each test verifies
-5. For data-dependent tests, create minimal test fixtures

-## Test-Driven Development

-Consider following test-driven development (TDD) for new features:

-1. Write tests for the desired functionality
-2. Run tests to confirm they fail
-3. Implement the functionality
-4. Run tests again to validate implementation
-5. Refactor code as needed, ensuring tests continue to pass

 ## Expected Test Coverage

 The project aims for high test coverage of critical components: